Austin-Elguea/Paint-GUI/IDEAS.md

-# Some ideas for my Paint application:
+# Some ideas for the Paint application:

 - More shapes to draw.